Leifhaa/konte/README.md

 ![](./docs/docker-travis-registry.png) <br>
 :information_source: *This is not a task in the exam.
 Completing this part is not necessary and can be skipped*. :information_source: <br />
 I decided to add an extension to the project, allowing travis to build the docker image for us and deploying it on Google.
 Here's a brief explanation of how.
 Before following this guide, it's important that you've already:
- -  Already Created a Google Project and Service Account.
-Otherwise, refer to [this guide](#https://github.com/Leifhaa/PGR301-2020-konte-oppgave2#guide-1-creating-a-google-cloud-project-and-google-service-account)
+ -  Created a Google Project and Service Account.
+Otherwise, refer to [this guide](https://github.com/Leifhaa/PGR301-2020-konte-oppgave2#guide-1-creating-a-google-cloud-project-and-google-service-account)

 ## 1. Move Travis file
 In order to active travis for building and deploying the docker image, move the `.travis.yml` located in `/travis` directory to the root directory as shown below: